-Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
-The Company paid \$583,326 in acquisition costs related to the Pegmont property in August 2014 and is currently preparing its initial exploration program for 2014/2015 with an expected budget of \$1.3 million.
-Remaining funds are to be spent on generative exploration and general operating costs.
+Intended Use of Proceeds Actual Use of Proceeds remaining acquisition costs on the Pegmont property, generative exploration and general operating costs.
 Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones No material variances are identifiable to the Company.
 Proceeds have been used as intended and to further exploration of the Company's mineral properties while meeting administrative requirements.